"April 11, 2013 -- A new oral diabetes drug is expected to arrive on pharmacy shelves in the U.S. this week.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, thyroid disease, certain hormonal conditions (adrenal/pituitary insufficiency, SIADH-syndrome of inappropriate secretion of antidiuretic hormone), electrolyte imbalance (hyponatremia), certain nervous system problem (autonomic neuropathy).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, thyroid disease, certain hormonal conditions (adrenal/pituitary insufficiency, syndrome of inappropriate antidiuretic hormone-SIADH), electrolyte imbalance (hyponatremia), a certain nervous system problem (autonomic neuropathy).

 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

-Limit alcohol while taking this medication because it can increase the risk of developing hypoglycemia.
+Limit alcohol while taking this medication because it can increase the risk of developing low blood sugar.
 Rarely, alcohol can interact with glyburide and cause a serious reaction (disulfiram-like reaction) with symptoms such as facial flushing, nausea, vomiting, dizziness, or stomach pain.
 Consult your doctor or pharmacist about the safe use of alcohol.

-This medication should be used only when clearly needed during pregnancy.
-Insulin treatment may be preferred.
-If glyburide is used, it may be switched to insulin at least 2 weeks before the expected delivery date because of glyburide's risk of low blood sugar in your newborn.
+During pregnancy, this medication should be used only when clearly needed.
+Pregnancy may cause or worsen diabetes.
+Discuss a plan with your doctor for managing your blood sugar while pregnant.
+Your doctor may substitute insulin for this drug during pregnancy.
+If glyburide is used, it may be switched to insulin at least 2 weeks before the expected delivery date because of glyburide's risk of causing low blood sugar in your newborn.
 Discuss the risks and benefits with your doctor.

 Additional Micronase Information